confluentinc/ksql/docs-md/tutorials/basics-docker.md

 ```

 !!! important
-   You will need to change value of `WINDOWSTART` in the above SQL to match one of the window boundaries in your data.
+   You must change the value of `WINDOWSTART` in the above SQL to match one of the window boundaries in your data.
    Otherwise no results will be returned.

 Your output should resemble: